nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a Profile while all Profiles are being shown

-   1. Prerequisites: List all Profiles using the `list` command.
+   1. Prerequisites: List all Profiles using the `profile -v` command.
 Multiple Profiles in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `profile -d 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First profile is deleted from the list.
+Details of the deleted profile shown in the status message.
+If first profile is attending any events, the profile will be removed from the event as well.

-   1. Test case: `delete 0`<br>
+   4. Test case: `profile - d 0`<br>
       Expected: No Profile is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect delete commands to try: `profile -d`, `profile -d x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Open `data/nuscheduler.json` in the directory where NUScheduler is downloaded.
+   2. Edit any email to a non-NUS email.
+   3. Relaunch `NUScheduler.jar`.
+   4. Expected: Data is invalid thus NUScheduler starts with an empty data file.